galvesband/TraUser/README.md

  - Sonata and friends.
 I'm developing with `core-bundle` 3.1, `admin-bundle` 3.6 and `doctrine-orm-admin-bundle` 3.0.

- - Ircmaxell's RandomLib, 1.2.
-Right now this causes a deprecation warning under PHP 7.1 caused by the use of `mcrypt` in RandomLib.
-Upstream is looking into it.

 You can see the complete list of requirements in `composer.json`.